The Next Generation of Healthcare Professionals

 - Address the shortage of allied health professionals and contribute to the future healthcare workforce, especially in geriatrics, by exposing students to allied healthcare professions and issues in aging and promoting the development of skills necessary for employment.

-- Surround elders at The New Jewish Home with the energy and passion of youth, increase spontaneity and social events offered to elders, and provide elders with a unique opportunity to play a meaningful role in the life of a young person through mentoring and one-on-one activities.
+- Surround older adults at The New Jewish Home with the energy and passion of youth, increase spontaneity and social events offered to older adults, and provide older adults with a unique opportunity to play a meaningful role in the life of a young person through mentoring and one-on-one activities.

 - Increase knowledge of types of careers available within a health system